There’s only one rule for introverts when it comes to celebrating World Introvert Day: Do something that gives you energy and life.

 World Introvert Day doesn’t have to be spent alone.
 Even us solitude-loving introverts need strong, close relationships to be happy.
 It’s science: Good social support improves our health and increases our longevity, among other benefits.

 They key is to choose company that will energize you, not drain you (yes, it is possible, given the right people).
-One of my favorite activities in the entire world is meeting my introverted best friend for a glass of wine at our favorite restaurant once a week.
+One of my favorite activities is meeting my introverted best friend for a glass of wine at our favorite restaurant once a week.
 Familiarity breeds comfort, and one-on-one time means meaningful connection, not small talk.

 So, on Jan.
 2, why not toast to the awkward, glorious existence of introvert besties?